wh5a/sendchina/README.rst

 POST /orders/        Create and pay for an order
 GET /orders/id/      Get an order's details
 GET /products/       Return a list of products
-GET /goods/          Return a list of valid goods for B2C products GET /royal/          Return a list of Royal Mail orders POST /royal/         Create and pay for a Royal Mail order GET /royal/id/       Get a Royal Mail order's details
+GET /goods/sf        Return a list of valid goods for SF products GET /goods/b2c       Return a list of valid goods for B2C products GET /royal/          Return a list of Royal Mail orders POST /royal/         Create and pay for a Royal Mail order GET /royal/id/       Get a Royal Mail order's details